Mitford, Northumberland: History

 Although the foundation of Mitford is unknown, it was a barony during the Anglo-Saxon era.
 At the time of the Norman Conquest, the lord of the manor was John, labelled John de Mitford.
 He died in 1070 leaving a daughter, Sybilla, as his sole heir.
 William the Conqueror gave the heiress as bride to one of his knights, Sir Richard Bertram, who thus acquired the barony.
 At that time the territory stretched from Chopwell south of the River Tyne to an area in the Coquet Valley west of Rothbury.

 Around 1110 Mitford was granted a Market Charter, one of the first granted north of the River Tyne.
-It was earlier, and at one time a far greater market place for local people, than the market at Morpeth which did not receive a charter until 1199.
+It was earlier a far greater market place for local people than the market at Morpeth to the east, which did not receive a charter until 1199.
 Morpeth's market soon grew in prominence and Mitford fell from grace.
 This historic status of the two market town led to a folk rhyme: